 1. Find largest files with one click

 If you have enough time, you can look through all data stored on your Mac using the methods we’ll describe below.
-In case you want to speed up the process, CleanMyMac X can prove useful.
-Thanks to its Large & Old Files module, you can look at the bigger picture of all large files found on your Mac and delete them altogether.
+In case you want to speed up the process, CleanMyMac can prove useful.
+Thanks to its Large & Old Files tool, you can look at the bigger picture of all large files found on your Mac and delete them altogether.

 2. Find large files using the Finder